 - 1. The imminent danger duty-pay to a service person applicant or spouse away from home and exposed to hostile fire.
 Amounts of imminent danger pay for military personnel stationed in the Combat Zone are excluded from annual income effective August 2, 1990.
 Any military pay received by persons serving in the Combat Zone received on or after January 17, 1991, is excluded from annual income.
 The Combat Zone, as defined by the Presidential Executive Order 12744 dated January 21, 1991, consists of the Persian Gulf, the Red Sea, the Gulf of Oman, that portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, the Gulf of Aden, the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates.
-Immediately upon notification by the family or based on information from a knowledgeable source that a member of the household was serving in the Combat Zone, the Loan Approval Official shall re- determine the household income retroactive to January 17, 1991, and adjust the applicant's payment assistance accordingly. - 2.
-Payments and assets, including for supportive services and reimbursement of out-of-pocket expenses, for volunteers under the Domestic Volunteer Service Act of 1973, including, but not limited to: - National Volunteer Antipoverty Programs, which include Volunteers in Service to America (VISTA), Peace Corps, Service Learning Programs, and Special Volunteer Programs.
+Immediately upon notification by the family, or based on information from a knowledgeable source that a member of the household was serving in the Combat Zone, the Loan Approval Official shall re- determine the household income retroactive to January 17, 1991, and adjust the applicant's payment assistance accordingly. - 2.
+Payments to volunteers under the Domestic Volunteer Service Act of 1973, including, but not limited to: - a.
+National Volunteer Antipoverty Programs, which include Volunteers in Service to America (VISTA), Peace Corps, Service Learning Programs, and Special Volunteer Programs.

 - b.
 National Older American Volunteer Programs for persons age 60 and over who include Retired Senior Volunteer Programs, Foster Grandparent Program, Older American Community Services Program, and National Volunteer Programs to Assist Small Business and Promote Volunteer Service to Persons with Business Experience, Service Corps of Retired Executives (SCORE), and Active Corps of Executives (ACE). - 3.
-Allowances, earnings, and payments to individuals participating in programs under the Workforce Investment Act of 1998 reauthorized as the Workforce Innovation and Opportunity Act of 2014. - 4.
-Allowances, earnings, and payments to AmeriCorps participants under the National and Community Service Act of 1990. - 5.
-Payments and assets received after January 1, 1989, from the Agent Orange Settlement Fund or any other fund established pursuant to the settlement in the "In Re Agent Orange Product Liability Litigation", M.D.L.
-No. 381 (E.D.N.Y.). - 6.
-Payments and assets received under the "Alaska Native Claims Settlement Act" or the "Maine Indian Claims Settlement Act".
-Additionally, lump sum or periodic payments received by an individual Indian pursuant to the Class Action Settlement Agreement in the case entitled Elouise Cobell et al. v.
-Ken Salazar et al., for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010.
-This exclusion also applies to assets. - 7.
-Income and assets derived from certain sub-marginal land of the United States that is held in trust for certain American Indian tribes. - 8.
-Payments and assets received by the Indian Claims Commission to the Confederated Tribes and Bands of the Yakima Indian Nation or the Apache Tribe of the Mescalero Reservation. - 9.
-Payments, funds, or distributions authorized, established, or directed by the Seneca Nation Settlement Act of 1990.
-This exclusion also applies to assets. - 10.
-Assistance payments or allowances made under the Department of Health and Human Services Low- Income Home Energy Assistance Program. - 11.
-Assistance received under the Richard B. Russell School Lunch Act, and the Child Nutrition Act of 1966, including reduced-price lunches and food under the Special Supplemental Food Program for Women, Infants, and Children (WIC). - 12.
-Payments received from the Job Training Partnership Act. - 13.
-Income and assets derived from the disposition of funds of the Grand River Band of Ottawa Indians.
+Payments received after January 1, 1989, from the Agent Orange Settlement Fund or any other fund established pursuant to the settlement in the "In Re Agent Orange" product liability litigation, M.D.L.
+No. 381 (E.D.N.Y.). - 4.
+Payments received under the "Alaska Native Claims Settlement Act" or the "Maine Indian Claims Settlement Act." - 5.
+Income derived from certain sub-marginal land of the United States that is held in trust for certain American Indian tribes. - 6.
+Payments or allowances made under the Department of Health and Human Services Low-Income Home Energy Assistance Program. - 7.
+Payments received from the Job Training Partnership Act. - 8.
+Income derived from the disposition of funds of the Grand River Band of Ottawa Indians. - 9.
+The first \$2,000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the Court of Claims, or from funds held in trust for an American Indian tribe by the Secretary of Interior. - 10.
+Payments received from programs funded under Title V of the Older Americans Act of 1965. - 11.
+Any other income which is exempted under Federal statute.